JuliaGL/ModernGL.jl/README.md

 ### Known problems

 There might be a few problems with older platforms and video cards, since it's not heavily tested on them.

-OpenGL constants are wrapped as enums, which allows you to print the name of a constant like this:
-GLENUM(x::GLenum).name
-This works pretty well, but some constants actually have the same value.
-As they're stored in one big dictionary, this leads to some enums being overwritten, resulting in a wrong name being printed.
-Most annoying example: `GLENUM(1).name` prints out: `GL_SYNC_FLUSH_COMMANDS_BIT`, but should be  `GL_TRUE`

 ### Some more details